 1) Eve was made as an equal to Adam, and the first picture is of equality.
 2) In modern Western society, men and women have basically equal rights before the law and equal opportunities.
-(There are still problems, reasons why both feminists and masculists complain they have fewer rights, but the big picture is one of roundabout equal rights.)
+(There are still problems, reasons why feminists rightly complain, but the big picture is one of roundabout equal rights.)
 (3) Complementarians impose hierarchy and gendered responsibilities on two people with equal opportunities and gifts.
 Instead of moving them closer together, it moves one person who don’t have more rights (thus no more ability to get legal protection for them both) or wisdom or perhaps even money above another, and turns him into the leader seemingly simply because he has the right genitalia.

 Does this look at all like the gospel?
 To me, it doesn’t.
-But I still think modern day Christians can learn from Jesus and the church in Ephesians 5:
+I think modern day Christians can learn from Jesus and the church in Ephesians 5:

 When one party has way more of the good stuff (opportunities/ property/rights) than the other party, it seems the Bible suggests a “complementarian” relationship whereby the one with more helps to lift up the one with less, and the lower has the responsibility to learn to use good things wisely (submit to the teaching and discipline needed to handle the good things).
 But this complementarian relationship does not suggest eternally separate roles, but the lower one becoming more like the higher one.